 The Mason Jar

 This next podcast is about using Schole in your homeschool.
 Too complicated to explain quickly here, but the concept will be like a breath of fresh air for those of you who feel stressed to always to more and more as you school.

 The Schole Sisters

-My greatest fear when we began this homeschool journey was not that the boys wouldn’t get into college, or even I would miss some crucial bit of information, (that was inevitable); it was when they finished high school, they would breathe a sigh of relief and say, “It is finished.”
+My greatest fear, when we began this homeschool journey, was not that the boys wouldn’t get into college, or even that I would miss some crucial bit of information, (that was inevitable); it was when they finished high school, they would breathe a sigh of relief and say, “It is finished.”

 Over the years I’ve met many frustrated and discontented 20 somethings who felt completing high school meant they knew all they needed to know.
 Post high school, many of these kids never read another book, and what passed as intellectual stimulation came in the form of reality TV.
 In talking with these young adults, it became evident their world was very small and self centered.
 Frequently, they struggled with issues of identity and worth, but didn’t know why.
 The lessons they had internalized were; school is a waste, reading is a chore, teachers are uncaring, and history is irrelevant…the school system had failed them and it was not just their education that suffered.

 When our minds and spirits are starved of good healthy ‘food’ we don’t function as we were meant to, our growth is stunted and every area of our life suffers.
 This is not what any of us want.
 We want our children to live the full life God created them for.
 We want them to enjoy life, to excel in what they do, to find satisfaction in relationships, and to contribute to their communities.
 When we make homeschooling and parenting decisions we need to keep these goals in mind.
 Proficiency at math and reading are a start, but we also want children who are prepared to take on all the challenges of the next stage of life.